Protein for Burnout Recovery & Hormone Health

 The answer is… it’s complicated.

-Getting enough protein by only eating plant-based foods is not impossible, but it’s very challenging because the amount of food you’ll need to consume tends to be much greater (in both volume and calories) than if you were eating animal-based protein sources.
+Getting enough protein by only eating plant-based foods is not impossible, but it can be challenging because the amount of food you’ll need to consume tends to be much greater (in both volume and calories) than if you were eating animal-based protein sources.

 For example: 100g of chicken breast (raw) contains 31g of protein, whereas 100g of tofu contains only 17g.